-A total of eight settlers were brutally slaughtered by Delaware Indians in approximately the center of what is no the city of Morgantown and home to West Virginia University.
+A total of eight settlers were brutally slaughtered by Delaware Indians in approximately the center of what is now the city of Morgantown and home to West Virginia University.

 With so much blood staining the land, it is no surprise that there are literally spirits wandering the streets of Morgantown.

-The University in particular seems to attract plenty of paranormal activity with many of its building reported to be haunted.
+The University in particular seems to attract plenty of paranormal activity with many of its buildings reported to be haunted.

 The most famous of the campus ghosts is probably the spirit of Elizabeth Moore who was the original founder of the institute from which the university grew.